syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 The event handler receives an argument of type EventArgs.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the SingleLineChanged event.

 this.editControl1.SingleLineChanged+=new EventHandler(editControl1_SingleLineChanged);

 // Set the SingleLineMode property to True.

 this.editControl1.SingleLineMode = true;

 private void editControl1_SingleLineChanged(object sender, EventArgs e)

 {

    // The below statement can be seen in the output window at runtime.

    Console.WriteLine(" SingleLineChanged event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ' Handle the SingleLineChanged event.

 AddHandler Me.editControl1.SingleLineChanged, AddressOf editControl1_SingleLineChanged

 ' Set the SingleLineMode property to True.

 Me.editControl1.SingleLineMode = True

 Private Sub editControl1_SingleLineChanged(ByVal sender As Object, ByVal e As EventArgs)

    ' The below statement can be seen in the output window at runtime.

    Console.WriteLine(" SingleLineChanged event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## Text Events